5 stars

 Why Does This Matter for Senior Managers?

+The Express Entry system is a points-based, online application management system for Canadian permanent residence.
 The Express Entry Comprehensive Ranking System (CRS) has always favoured younger candidates.
-Age points drop significantly after 30, and by the time someone reaches their mid-40s or 50s, the CRS score penalty is substantial.
-Most senior managers are in their 40s, 50s, or even 60s.
-They bring decades of leadership experience, but the points system has not reflected that value.
+Age points drop sharply after 30, and by the mid-40s or 50s, the CRS score penalty is substantial.
+Yet most Chief Executive Officers (CEOs), Chief Financial Officers (CFOs), Chief Operating Officers (COOs), vice-presidents, and other senior executives in Canada are in their 40s, 50s, or 60s.
+They bring decades of leadership experience — and under the new category, the Express Entry system will finally invite candidates from that cohort into draws designed for them.

 With a separate category-based draw for senior managers, you will be ranked only against other candidates who also meet the senior manager criteria.
 Historically, category-based draws have had lower CRS cut-offs compared to general rounds.
 This creates a realistic path to permanent residence for experienced executives who have been contributing to the Canadian economy but could not compete on CRS points alone.

-To put it plainly: your age will still affect your CRS score, but it matters far less now because you will not be competing against the entire Express Entry pool.
-You will be in a draw designed for people with your type of experience.
+To put it plainly: your age will still affect your CRS score, but it matters far less now.
+You will no longer be competing against the entire Express Entry pool — where middle managers, early-career professionals, and recent graduates drive up the minimum score.
+You will be ranked inside a draw designed for people with senior management experience.

 Who Qualifies for the Express Entry Senior Managers Category?

-- Be eligible for Express Entry.
-You must qualify for at least one of the three programs managed through Express Entry: the Federal Skilled Worker Program (FSWP), the Canadian Experience Class (CEC), or the Federal Skilled Trades Program (FSTP).
+1. Be eligible for the Express Entry program.
+You must qualify for at least one of the three federal immigration programs managed through Express Entry: the Federal Skilled Worker Program (FSWP), the Canadian Experience Class (CEC), or the Federal Skilled Trades Program (FSTP).
+Your primary occupation on your Express Entry profile must fall within one of the eligible occupations listed below.

 Important: The 12-month experience requirement must be Canadian work experience.
 Experience gained outside Canada does not count for this specific category.